 Table 5.
-Special P Populatio n and Precautior ì Generic Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Single Entity Age ents Buprenorphine Use with caution in the elderly.
+Special P Populatio n and Precautior 1 Generic Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Single Entity Age Buprenorphine Use with caution in the elderly.
 Safety and efficacy in pediatric patients ≤18 years of age have not been established.
 Not studied in renal dysfunction.
 Not studied in severe hepatic dysfunction. С Yes (% low); breast- feeding is not advised.
 Fentanyl Use with caution in the elderly.
 Approved for use in opioid-tolerant children ≥2 years of age.
 Insufficient information exists; use with caution.
-Insufficient information exists; use with caution. С Yes (% not reported); do not use in nursing women.
+Insufficient information exists; use with caution.
+C Yes (% not reported); do not use in nursing women.
+Hydrocodone It is recommended that elderly patients start at lower doses and be closely monitored.
+Safety and efficacy in pediatric patients ≤18 years of age have not been established.
+Renal impairment can increase hydrocodone concentra- tions.
+Lower initial doses are recommended with close monitoring for patients with renal dysfunction.
+No adjustment in initial dose is necessary for patients with mild or moderate hepatic impairment.
+Patients with severe hepatic impairment should start at the lowest dose (10 mg) and be monitored closely. С Yes (% low); risk vs benefit should be weighed in order to either discontinue the medication or nursing, taking into account the importance of the medication to the mother.
 Hydromorphone Use with caution in the elderly.
 Safety and efficacy in pediatric patients ≤17 years of age have not been established.
 Renal dose adjustment is required in moderate renal impairment.
 Hepatic dose adjustment is required in moderate and severe hepatic impairment. С Yes (% not reported); breast- feeding is not advised.
 Methadone Use with caution in the elderly.
-Safety and efficacy in pediatric patients ≤18 years of age have not been established.
-Not studied in renal dysfunction.
-Not studied in hepatic dysfunction; due to the metabolism of methadone, patients with liver impairment may be at risk of accumulating methadone after multiple dosing.
-C Yes (% not reported); benefits and risks should be evaluated before use in nursing women.
+Safety and efficacy in pediatric patients ≤18 years of age Not studied in renal dysfunction.
+Not studied in hepatic dysfunction; due to the metabolism of methadone, С Yes (% not reported); benefits and risks should be

+Populatio n and Precautior า Generic Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk have not been established. patients with liver impairment may be at risk of accumulating methadone after multiple dosing. evaluated before use in nursing women.
 Morphine sulfate Use with caution in the elderly.
 Safety and efficacy in pediatric patients ≤18 years of age have not been established.
 Renal dose adjustment is required.
-Hepatic dose adjustment is required. С Yes (% not reported); benefits and risks should be evaluated before use in nursing
+Hepatic dose adjustment is required. С Yes (% not reported); benefits and risks should be evaluated before use in nursing women.
+Oxycodone Use with caution in the elderly.

-Population and Precaution Generic Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Oxycodone Use with caution in the elderly.
 Safety and efficacy in pediatric patients ≤18 years of age have not been established.
 Renal dose adjustment may be required and dose titration should follow a conservative approach.
-Hepatic dose adjustment is required and careful dose titration is warranted. В women.
-Yes (% not reported); breast- feeding is not advised.
+Hepatic dose adjustment is required and careful dose titration is warranted. В Yes (% not reported); breast- feeding is not advised.
 Oxymorphone Use with caution in the elderly.
 Safety and efficacy in pediatric patients ≤18 years of age have not been established.
 Caution should be used in patients with moderate to severe renal impairment, starting with lower doses and titrating the dosage slowly.
 Caution should be used in patients with mild hepatic impairment; starting with the lowest dose and titrating the dosage slowly.
 Contra- indicated in moderate and severe hepatic impairment. С Unknown; caution should be exercised.
 Tapentadol Use with caution in the elderly.
-Safety and efficacy in pediatric patients ≤18 years of age have not been established.
-Not recommended in patients with severe renal impairment.
-Use with caution in patients with moderate hepatic impairment; not recommended in patients with severe hepatic impairment. С Insufficient/ limited information on the excretion of tapentadol in human breast milk; should not be used during breast feeding.
-Combination Pro Deneldere Vee Morphine sulfate/ naltrexone Use with caution in the elderly.
-Safety and efficacy in pediatric patients ≤18 years of age have not been established.
-Renal dose adjustment is required in severe renal impairment.
-Hepatic dose adjustment is required in severe hepatic impairment. С Yes (morphine sulfate; % variable); benefits and risks should be evaluated before use in nursing women.
+Safety and efficacy in pediatric patients ≤18 years of age have not been Not recommended in patients with severe renal impairment.
+Use with caution in patients with moderate hepatic impairment; not С Insufficient/ limited information on the excretion of tapentadol in human